victoriatjia/FHIR_CRUD/README.md

 }
 ```
 Description:
-> **Line 2**: Define a FHIR URL with format: [FHIR Server URL]/[ResourceType]/[Parameter]
+> **Line 2**: Define a FHIR URL with format: [FHIR Server URL]/[ResourceType]/[Parameter] <br>
-> **Line 5**: For the header request, we usually only define the "ContentType" header, the value is requested as we need, it can be "json" or "xml"
+> **Line 5**: For the header request, we usually only define the "ContentType" header, the value is requested as we need, it can be "json" or "xml" <br>
-> **Line 7-8**: When request complete (readyState=4 and status=200), then we obtain the response value (this.response) and store it into variable "str"
+> **Line 7-8**: When request complete (readyState=4 and status=200), then we obtain the response value (this.response) and store it into variable "str" <br>
 > **Line 9**: Next we will continue by performing the next function we want using the "eval" function along by passing the "str" variable.
 Eval function is used to convert string to JavaScript function code for execution.
-It will take the string variable called "AfterFun" and see it as a function instead of a string.
+It will take the string variable called "AfterFun" and see it as a function instead of a string <br>
 > **Line 12-13**: If the request is failed (readyState=4 and status!=200), we will continue perform "retValue" function for alert some message box so the user aware of current situation.